willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 ## 7. Keep All Entities Small

-No class over 50 lines and no package over 10 files.
-Well, it depends on you, but I think we could change the number of lines from 50 to 150.
+No class over **50 lines** and no package over 10 files.
+Well, it depends on you, but I think you could change the number of lines from 50 to 150.

-The idea behind this rule is that long files are harder to read, harder to understand, and harder to maintain.
+The idea behind this rule is that **long files are harder to read**, harder to understand, and harder to maintain.

 ## 8. No Classes With More Than Two Instance Variables

 I thought people would yell at me while introducing this rule, but it didn't happen.
-This rule is probably the hardest one, but it promotes low cohesion, and better encapsulation.
+This rule is probably the hardest one, but it promotes **low cohesion**, and **better encapsulation**.

 A picture is worth a thousand words, so here is the explanation of this rule in picture.
-Note that it relies on [rule 3: Wrap All Primitives And Strings](#3-wrap-all-primitives-and-strings).
+Note that it relies on [Rule 3: Wrap All Primitives And Strings](#3-wrap-all-primitives-and-strings).

 ![](https://raw.github.com/TheLadders/object-calisthenics/master/assets/2-instance-variables.png)

 <small class="source">Source: [https://github.com/TheLadders/object-calisthenics#rule-8-no-classes-with-more-than-two-instance-variables](https://github.com/TheLadders/object-calisthenics#rule-8-no-classes-with-more-than-two-instance-variables).</small>

-The main question was _Why two?_ My answer was _Why not?_ The main idea is to distinguish two kinds of classes, those that maintain the state of a single instance variable, and those that coordinate two separate variables.
+The main question was _Why two attributes?_ My answer was _Why not?_ Not the cest explanation but, in my opinion, the main idea is to distinguish **two kinds of classes**, those that **maintain the state of a single instance variable**, and those that **coordinate two separate variables**. **Two** is an arbitrary choice that forces you to decouple your classes a lot.

 ## 9. No Getters/Setters/Properties

-My favourite rule.
+My favorite rule.
 It could be rephrased as [Tell](http://c2.com/cgi/wiki?TellDontAsk), [don't ask](http://pragprog.com/articles/tell-dont-ask).